8 am on a warm Monday morning. I am stranded somewhere in rural Italy with no phone, €3.33 in my pocket, no water, no clue what to do.

 As I tried not to panic in that seemingly hopeless situation, I knew that I could have been back in England.
 I could have been in bed with a book, reading about life but not living it.
 I could have been in my comfort zone.

 I have been using this trip to force myself out of my comfort zone.
 The pressure makes me dig deep and find the resources to overcome doubt.
 That has involved everything from using new languages and couch surfing, to taking boats and going out to eat alone.

-My subsequent realization is that we have far more control over discomfort than it seems.
-Irrational fears are an unconcious choice.
+My subsequent realisation is that we have far more control over discomfort than it seems.
+Irrational fears are an unconscious choice.
 The only way to widen the borders of our comfort zones is to leave them.

-Unlike Patti and Kerouac, my travels are not some era defining journey.
+Unlike Patti and Kerouac, my travels are not some era-defining journey.
 I am not creating a movement which will change the world.
 They are, however, my travels and mine alone.
 Mine to enjoy, to embrace, to spin in whichever direction I choose.
-I like Ed Buryn's perspective on long term travel: time becomes the only possession and everyone is equally rich in it by biological inheritance.
-Money, of course, is still needed to survive, but time is what you need to live.
-So, save what little money you possess to meet basic survival requirements, but spend your time lavishly in order to create the life values that make the fire worth the candle.